NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 So you should be able to move your pitch gimbal and see the test platform quickly and and stably move in response.
 You should also be able to turn the throttle up and down without observing much change in the angle of the test platform.

+### What Should be Simple and What Should be Complex

+Your implementation of PID should not be complicated.
+The PID algorithm is not complex, and simple, straightforward translation of the math into C code works just fine.
+The same goes for the complimentary filter.

+My reference implementation of one PID controller is 5 lines and 252 characters.
+There are no tricks in the code.
+It is a direct transcription of the PID equation into C.  You just need to implement the math carefully and correctly.
+My implementation of the complimentary filter is equally simple.
+Simplicity here is a real virtue.

+This is not to say that the lab is easy.
+It is not.
+Debugging simple code can be quite hard -- all the more when the bugs will manifest themselves as a crashing quadcopter.
+Tuning the PID loop is tricky, time consuming, and frustrating.
+This source of difficulty is reflected in the reference design:  While my PID implementation is short and sweet, the code that allows me to quickly and easily tune my filters and PID coefficients from my remote is several hundred lines of code, contains some pretty tricky parts, and represents many more hours of my life.

+In most (and possibly all cases), the solution is not in more complexity in your control code.
+It is in more careful debugging, simplification, and careful, methodical testing.
+That, making sure that your battery is adequately charged.

 ### The Control Loop

 You will implement one controller in this lab for pitch.
 Your quadcopter will eventually have three: one for pitch, one for roll, and one for yaw.